 Reduced doses of tenofovir disoproxil are used for treatment of HIV-1 infected paediatric patients aged 2 to < 12 years.
-As Tenofovir disoproxil Mylan is available only as 245 mg film-coated tablets, it is not suitable for the use in paediatric patients aged 2 to < 12 years.
+As Emtricitabine/tenofovir disoproxil Mylan is available only as 200/245 mg film-coated tablets, it is not suitable for the use in paediatric patients aged 2 to < 12 years.
+For treatment of HIV-1 infection in adolescents aged 12 to <18 years for whom a solid dosage form is not appropriate, other suitable formulations may be checked for their availability.